Randy Arozarena Player Props: Rays vs. Cubs

 Randy Arozarena At The Plate

-- Arozarena is hitting .296 with seven doubles, a triple, 11 home runs and 28 walks.
+- Arozarena has seven doubles, a triple, 11 home runs and 29 walks while hitting .297.

-- Among qualified hitters, he ranks 19th in batting average, while his on-base percentage ranks eighth and he is 19th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks eighth, and he is 21st in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.